leenathomas01/designing-for-failure/patterns/distributed-paranoia.md

 ## Core Rule

-Recovery requires confirmation from N independent, non-correlated signals, sustained for duration T. Any anomaly resets the validation window.
+Recovery requires confirmation from N independent, non-correlated signals, sustained for duration T. If quorum is lost at any time, the validation window resets

 ## Structural Mechanism

 Multi-signal quorum voting enforces distributed verification.
 The system computes a quorum (e.g., 3 out of 5 signals nominal) and maintains a timer.
-If any signal deviates, the timer resets to zero.
+If quorum is broken at any time, the timer resets to zero.
 Only after sustained duration does the system transition to normal operation.
 This prevents false positives from isolated noise.

 Signals must be independent (uncorrelated), acquired from different physical sources, and evaluated via different measurement modalities.
 Correlated signals (e.g., two voltage readings from the same power supply) do not count toward quorum.
 Independence must be reasoned about structurally, not assumed statistically.